HammadRashid1997/HammadRashid1997/README.md

 **Greetings!** 👋

-I'm Hammad Rashid, a CS graduate and a QA enthusiast 🚀
+My name is Muhammad Hammad Rashid, a CS graduate and a QA enthusiast 🚀

 With a good experience of the industry and freelancing projects, I've immersed myself in the world of programming, mastering languages such as C/C++, Python and Java, but that's not all—I bring a keen passion and proficiency in Quality Assurance, specializing in both manual and automation testing.